bioinfo-upch/linear-models-enzymatic-function/structural analysis/README.md

 # Physicochemical descriptors

+The following parameters were used to calculate electrostatic-potentials:
+- Ɛprotein = 4
+- Ɛwater = 74.1522 at T = 37°C
+- T = 310.15 Kelvin (37° C)

 # Geometrical descriptors

 Geometrical desriptors are distances (in angstroms) between points the following points of interest including: